-The spool flow divider splits the oil flow to the draper and the reel.
+The spool flow divider splits the oil flow between the draper motors and the reel.
 If installed, the junior deck receives oil from the reel circuit.
-A fine adjustment screw on the flow divider is used to vary the speed of the drapers or the reel to suit the conditions.
+A fine adjustment screw on the flow divider is used to vary the flow division to suit the conditions.
 Remove cap, turn adjustment screw with a flat blade screw driver.
 As flow in one circuit increases, the other will decrease.